gds-data-school/katacoda-scenarios/mongodb/step_aggregation.md

 data collected in the databases already loaded within the `mongoimport` command.

+**WARING use this command if you haven't completed the previous exercises** `$ mongoimport --db=datasets --collection=movies --drop --file=/root/datasets/movies.json ` **and remember to execute the aggregation commands inside the mongo shell and to switch to the 'datasets' database** `> use datasets`

 ### Exercise 1
 Get all the movies with the actor Bruce Willis and with action genre, ordered by year (descending)